 Windsor Castle is a working royal palace and planned closures/disruptions may be subject to change.

 Windsor castle is closed on 26th of December so we will be operating a walking tour of Windsor instead

 When the State Apartments are closed the Precincts, Queen Mary’s Dolls’ House and the Drawings Gallery will remain open.

 Due lift maintenance, the walk from Windsor coach park to the Castle will include the use of some stairs

 25 and 26 December – Castle completely closed.

-Due to legal working hour’s restrictions for our drivers, this tour will finish within a 2 or 3 minute walk of Gloucester Road Underground Station.
+Due to on-going roadworks between Gloucester Road and Victoria, your tour will end within a 3 minute walk to Gloucester Road Underground Station.
 This station is in Zone 1 and is three stops Eastbound on the Circle Line or the District Line to Victoria.
-The Piccadilly Line also runs through Gloucester Road, and is only 5 stops to Piccadilly Circus.
+The Piccadilly Line also runs through Gloucester Road and is 5 stops to Piccadilly Circus.

 Tick two iconic British locations off your list with our day tour to Windsor Castle and the Roman Baths.
-This stress-free journey kicks off in central London on one of our coaches and includes a free lunch pack!
+This stress-free journey kicks off in central London on one of our comfortable coaches.